rkuma183/wilsonmar.github.io/_posts/2016-05-08-eclipse-ide.md

 <a name="FirstTime"></a>

 ## First Time Preferences #

-When you invoke Eclipse for the first time, you see a "Welcome" screen.

-0. At the lower-right of the screen, uncheck "Always show Welcome at start up".

 0. Click "Review IDE configuration settings" to "Review the IDE's most fiercely contested preferences".